zhousarah/azure-compute-docs/articles/container-instances/container-instances-managed-identity.md

     -ContentType "application/x-www-form-urlencoded"
 ```
 Az Login module and other client libraries which depend on metadata server (169.254.169.254) will not work in a Windows Container.
 Additionally, Windows containers in vNet won't be able to connect to the endpoint; hence, a managed identity token can't be generated in a Windows virtual network container.
-However, this feature is going to be supported soon.

 ## Next steps